Assistant Mode

 The assistant is ready to use immediately.
 A few things start running in the background:

-• Dossier Bootstrap — A one-time task that scans your sent email and calendar history to seed the assistant's understanding of your work patterns.
+Dossier Bootstrap — A one-time automation that scans your sent email and calendar history to seed the assistant's understanding of your work patterns.
 It reads structural data only (senders, recipients, event titles, attendees) — not message content or event descriptions.

-• Daily Briefing — A scheduled task that runs each weekday morning.
+Daily Briefing — A scheduled automation that runs each weekday morning.
 It scans your email, calendar, and workspace activity overnight, then delivers a concise summary of what matters today directly in the assistant chat.

 Using the assistant